-Income Verification:

-Parent fees are determined during the CYS enrollment process for regularly scheduled CDC, FCC, SAC or YPs before school or camp programs and during annual registration/reregistration thereafter.
-Parent fees are re-verified during the re-registration process for Families.
-All patrons with children/youth enrolled in regularly scheduled care programs (i.e. full day/part day CDC, before and/or after school SAC, before school MST, and FCC), regardless of income Category, must provide income documentation.
-Families are not permitted to automatically elect to enroll in the highest fee Category.
-Failure to provide the required information will delay the processing and approval of childcare services as well as will result in denial of childcare.
-OSD requires a summary of TFI information be reported on the Annual Fee Review Report.
-TFI is not applicable to Sports, SKIES, or hourly care programs.
+Income Verification: All patrons with children enrolled in regularly scheduled care programs (i.e. full day/part day CDC, before and/or after school SAC, before school MST, and FCC), regardless of their Total Family Income category, will be required to have their Total Family Income (TFI) verified.
+Patrons will no longer be permitted to enroll in the highest fee category in lieu of providing proof of income.
+Failure to provide the required TFI documentation will result in denial of child care services.
+This does not apply to patrons who only use sports, SKIES Unlimited, and/or hourly care programs.

-Annual TFI will not be adjusted unless:

-- □ Unemployed spouse/partner finds paid employment - G Family is granted a Financial Hardship/Extenuating Circumstances Reduction - D Annual Internal Review Audit documents inaccurate documentation of TFI or Fee changes - □ Special circumstances (Furlough)

-Parent fees will be adjusted when:

-- □ The family moves to a new TFI Category.

-- Child/youth transition between programs with different fees, e.g., full day care to kindergarten, Full Day to Part Day, After School to Summer Camp, Child Development Center to Family Child Care, etc.

-- Army Fee policy directs a fee change.

-- □ A Financial Hardship Waiver is approved.

-- □ The Family relocates to another installation with different fees

-- G Special circumstances (Furlough)

-Program Fees: Are generated semi-monthly on the 1st and the 15th of the month.
+Annual TFI will not be adjusted unless: Unemployed spouse/partner finds paid employment Family is granted a Financial Hardship/Extenuating Circumstances Reduction Annual Internal Review Audit documents inaccurate documentation of TFI or Fee changes Special circumstances (Furlough) Parent fees will be adjusted when: The family moves to a new TFI Category.
+Child/youth transition between programs with different fees, e.g., full day care to kindergarten, Full Day to Part Day, After School to Summer Camp, Child Development Center to Family Child Care, etc. Army Fee policy directs a fee change.
+A Financial Hardship Waiver is approved.
+The Family relocates to another installation with different fees Special circumstances (Furlough) Program Fees: Are generated semi-monthly on the 1 st and the 15 th of the month.
 Parents can pay monthly fees for regularly scheduled Full Day, Part Day and Part Time Care in monthly or semi-monthly installments.
 Incoming families make their initial payment for care at the time they accept the child care space offered by the CYS Parent Central Services Office.
 Services will be terminated if full payment plus late fee charges for the month are not received by the last working day of the month unless a command approved financial hardship waiver has been initiated.

-- Hourly Care fees: The Standard Army-wide hourly care rate is \$8 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
+Hourly Care fees: The Standard Army-wide hourly care rate is \$7 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
 Multiple Child Reductions do not apply to hourly care.
-Hourly care payment is due at the time of pick-up.
+Hourly care payment is due at the time of pickup.
 Failure to make the payment will result in termination of availability of child care services.
 Same day or walk-ins may be accepted on a space available basis.
 Reservations for childcare can be made in advance, check with your installation for further details.
-Kelley CDC I is a dedicated hourly care program but other CDC programs may have hourly care availability upon request. - □ CYS WEBTRAC Payments: Some CYS programs allow patrons to make online payments.
+Kelley CDC I is a dedicated hourly care program but other CDC programs may have hourly care availability upon request. ☐ CYS WEBTRAC Payments: Some CYS programs allow patrons to make online payments.
 Please contact your local Parent Central Services for availability of Webtrac payment options.
-(WEBTRAC Europe has frequent connectivity issues)

-Other Payment Options: Payments may be made with cash, check, credit card, auto debit or through Webtrac.
+(WEBTRAC Europe has frequent connectivity issues) Other Payment Options: Payments may be made with cash, check, credit card, auto debit or through Webtrac.
 Personal checks will be accepted in the amount due only.